All the ways to teach vocabulary

 - Double commands (Get the duster and dust a bead)

-Now we get more precise.
-We'll ask them to name related nouns like animals and their young (bear, cub).
+When they're ready for more challenge, we can ask them to name related nouns like animals and their young (bear, cub).
 Or we create compound words together (I'm thinking of a word that is two words put together.
 Rain... bow).

 Continue this game for everything we want to lay the foundation for, particularly with word study.
-So you'll want to play the game for antonyms (I'm thinking of words that mean almost the same thing big...large...huge...gigantic).
-Do this for synonyms and plurals and more.
+So you'll want to play the game for antonyms (I'm thinking of words that mean almost the same thing big...large...huge...gigantic), for synonyms, plurals and more.
 Do you see what I mean?
 If we do this preparatory work with the children now, they will excel when we get to the official word study work later.

 AND ALWAYS, SPOKEN LANGUAGE!

-Underlying all of this work, is the core spoken language work of talking, singing, rhyming, and more that we do throughout the day everyday.
+Underlying all of this work, is the core spoken language work of talking, singing, rhyming, finger plays, reading books together, and more that we do throughout the day everyday.
 You can read all about that on our blog post on Spoken Language Lessons.

-If you'd like to read all the details on all of these activities, you'll find them in our Language Teacher Education Album.
-It includes all the steps in everyone of the lessons listed here.
+You can read more about teaching vocabulary in our blog post on All the Ways to Teach Vocabulary.
+If you'd like to go deeper with all of these activities, take a look at our Language Teacher Education Album.
+It includes all the steps in every one of the lessons listed here.

 We hope this helps!